youngfriday/youngfriday.github.io/_posts/2024-09-01-Procedure-of-Task-1.md

 ### e.g.

 1. **It is clear that** between 2006 and 2010 the **main reason** why people used their mobile phones was to make calls.
-However, during the same period there was a marked increase in the popularity of other mobile features, with the most dramatic increase being seen in the use of mobiles to search the internet.
+However, during the same period there was a *marked increase* in the popularity of other mobile features, *with the most dramatic increase being seen in the use of mobiles to search the internet.*
 2. It is noticeable that the vast majority of students are able to speak at least one foreign language, as well as English.
 We can also see that Spanish is the most widely spoken second language among the surveyed group of students.
-3. While the figures of the imprisonment fluctuated over the period shown, it is clear that the United States had the highest number of prisoners overall.
+3. While the figures of the *imprisonment fluctuated over the period shown*, it is clear that the United States had the highest number of prisoners overall.
 Great Britain, on the other hand, had the lowest number of prisoners for the majority of the period.
 4. It is clear that English homes use around double the amount of electricity in the winter compared to the summer.
 Throughout the year, just over half of the electricity consumed by English households is used for heating rooms and water.